-(See also Overview of Foot and Ankle Disorders Overview of Foot and Ankle Disorders Most foot problems result from anatomic disorders or abnormal function of articular or extra-articular structures (see figure Bones of the foot).
-Less commonly, foot problems reflect a systemic... read more .)
+(See also Overview of Foot and Ankle Disorders Overview of Foot and Ankle Disorders Most foot problems result from anatomic disorders or abnormal function of articular or extra-articular structures (see figure ).
+Less commonly, foot problems reflect a systemic disorder (see... read more .)

 Posterior Achilles tendon bursitis occurs mainly in young women.
 Wearing high-heeled shoes is a risk factor.
 Another risk factor is a bony prominence (Haglund deformity) on the calcaneus.
 This deformity predisposes to bursa formation if repeatedly irritated by the shoe counter.

-The presence of the small, tender, and skin-colored or red nodule in a patient with compatible symptoms is diagnostic.
+The presence of the small, tender, and skin-colored or erythematous nodule in a patient with symptoms consistent with posterior Achilles tendon bursitis is diagnostic.
 Rarely, an Achilles tendon xanthoma develops at the top edge of the posterior shoe counter but tends to be pink and asymptomatic.
 Achilles tendon enthesopathy causes pain mainly at the tendon’s insertion but may also cause pain at the top edge of the posterior shoe counter.
 Enthesopathy is differentiated by the absence of a soft-tissue lesion.